Recall Review 2026 - AI Knowledge Base

 Privacy Commitments

-- No training on user data
+- No training on user data - content used only for personal knowledge base features

-- Local-first architecture for privacy
+- Local-first architecture with on-device query processing

 Recall: Frequently Asked Questions (FAQs)

-Do you offer refunds?
+Does Recall offer refunds?

-Do you offer student discounts?
+Does Recall offer student discounts?

 Recall: Verified Data Sheet